iangfc/riccy/README.md

 ## OMISSIONS

 For various reasons which I won't explain today, I am leaving some stuff out:
   * _my issuer signature_ which is to say, this document does not have a single observable token within it that could be interpreted as a signature by me making it a good offer, and nor does it have my public key.
+    + some versions might have a simply hash signature just to put in a tech marker.
   * _routing_ to a payment system, as this is hard coded above for ease of experiment.
   * how the _Ricardian hash_ is calculated.

-These are left as exercise to the reader, um, counterparty.
+These are subject of a higher level, and are left as exercise to the reader, um counterparty, um developer.

 ## END

 Anything not included above is missing.
 File a dispute.
 Find my beach bar, bring dice and money.

-SIG =
+   * SIG =